akontsevich/QML-Coding-Guide/README.md

   such as Android and iOS, or more than one device screen configuration.
   - Your want to be prepared for new devices that might appear on the market after your initial deployment.
+  - You or user may want to improve accessibility and change application font size or translate UI to different language(s) which will break fixed UI layout as text won't fit into controls any more in this case.

-So since display resolutions improve, a scalable application UI becomes more and more important.
+So since display resolutions improve, application accessibility or its international usage area evolves, a scalable application UI becomes more and more important.
 While Qt provides only some
 [general recommendations](https://doc.qt.io/qt-6/scalability.html)
 without good code examples for them, some of advices are very suboptimal: one of the approaches is to maintain several copies of the UI for different screen resolutions, and load the appropriate one depending on the available resolution.
 This adds significant development and maintenance overhead.

-Considering scalability feature for the UI may significantly impact on the overal application architecture and components design so should be taken into account on very early development stage to avoid further technical debt and refactoring.
+Considering scalability feature for the UI may significantly impact on the overall application architecture and components design so should be taken into account on very early development stage to avoid further technical debt and refactoring.

-There is no unique, universal or the best aprroach organizing scalability while Qt Quick allows to develop applications that can run on different types of devices, screen sizes, aspect ratio, orientation, DPI, etc. Application can cope with different screen configurations.
+There is no unique, universal or the best approach organizing scalability while Qt Quick allows to develop applications that can run on different types of devices, screen sizes, aspect ratio, orientation, DPI, etc. Application can cope with different screen configurations.
 However, there is always a certain amount